Flower Hat Jellyfish Facts

 - First of all, the highly descriptive term of Flower Hat Jellyfish serves as the common name for the visually stunning Olindias formosus.
 However, despite its name and incredible appearance, this creature does not qualify as a true variety of jellyfish.
 That’s due to the fact that this truly stunning creature actually represents a particularly colorful species of hydrozoan.
 Further, true jellyfish in fact belong to the family Scyphozoa.

 - Quite fortunately, this small but remarkably impressive animal rarely has any interaction with mankind.
 Furthermore, on the rare occasion when the extremely reclusive creature does interact with humans, this usually occurs when many individuals have grouped together.
 When such groupings do occasionally occur, the term science applies to them is blooms.
 Generally, its sting poses no direct threat to human beings.

 - Also quite fortunately, for the moment its population numbers appear to be comparatively abundant and relatively stable.
 Therefore, the IUCN does not presently list the Flower Hat Jellyfish on its Red List of Threatened Species.
 Nevertheless, this sincerely fascinating ocean invertebrate doubtless faces the same threat that now faces many species throughout the world.
 That peril, of course, would be that of ongoing climate change.

-Flower Hat Jellyfish Habitat and Physical Description
+Flower Hat Jellyfish Physical Description

-Flower Hat Jellyfish Diet and Behavior
+Flower Hat Jellyfish Distribution, Habitat, and Ecology